Scheduled 10 Day Departures in 2023

 Pre & Post Safari Accommodation & Transfers

 contact us to arrange all your pre and post-safari accommodation in

-Windhoek, Okonjima or Wolwedans Dune Lodge as well as any airport
+Windhoek or Okonjima as well as any airport

 transfers that may be needed.
 These are not included in the safari fare